 Adriana Phelan previously served as Vice President for the Michigan Community College Association (MCCA), and now serves on a contract basis to support the Michigan New Jobs Training Program.
 Adriana’s professional background includes consulting and public policy research in education and workforce development, and teaching at the University of Michigan.
 Adriana has a Ph.D. in Higher Education Administration from the University of Michigan.

 Prior to coming to the MCCA, Kathy worked in the banking and finance field as a Branch Operations Manager for Independent Bank and a Senior Vice President of First National Bank of Gaylord.
 Kathy has a B.A. from San Diego State University and most recently a B.A. in Accounting.

-Michelle has served the MCCA as administrative support since 2011.
+Michelle joined the MCCA in 2011.
 Working in various fields including laboratory/medical services, transportation (JIT) logistics, construction management, as well as having owned her own restaurant in Lansing’s Old Town, Michelle brings a strong background in client and customer relations to the MCCA.

 Outside of the MCCA, Michelle currently serves the community as a victim advocate for both the Lansing Police Department and the Ingham County Sheriff’s Office.